betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 ## 9. Dimmable RPM Harmonics

-The user can set how much 'strength' is applied by each of the three RPM filters.

-In many tri-blade situations, the second RPM harmonic can be relatively low in amplitude.
-With this PR, it's possible to disable it selectively, or to any desired amount.
-For example, `set rpm_filter_weights = 100, 0, 80` effectively disables the second harmonic and only attenuates the third harmonic by 20%.

-The main benefit is lag reduction on clean builds.
-Attenuating a notch filter reduces filter-associated lag, which, in turn, can improve propwash.
-This is an advanced tuning option.

-thanks karatebrot
+With this feature, the user can adjust the 'strength' or 'weight' of each of the three RPM filters, individually.
+A weight of 100 applies the filter at full strength, while 0 means 'completely off'.
+The Q factor of the RPM filter still sets the 'width' of each filter.

+With a triblade prop, there are typically three harmonics of the motor frequency that generate RPM-dependent noise:
+- the first harmonic of the motor frequency is at the same frequency as the motors, in Hz, and typically is the strongest,
+- the second harmonic, which is at twice the motor frequency, and
+- the third harmonic, which is at three times the motor frequency.

+In many tri-blade situations, we usually see three harmonics.
+Typically the first is strongest, the second almost invisible, and the third is a bit less than the first.

+The relative strength of each harmonic may be visualised if a blackbox log is recorded.
+A throttle vs frequency or rpm vs frequency spectrum graph, from un-filtered gyro, can be compared to 'filtered' gyro.
+Typically, with the default filtering, we see very strong attenuation of all three harmonics.

+With tri-blade pops, the second harmonic often needs very little filtering to reduce its noise contribution to acceptable levels.
+The third harmonic may need less filtering than the first.

+With this feature, we could, for example, use `set rpm_filter_weights = 100, 0, 80`.
+This effectively disables the second harmonic and applies 80% of the normal filter strength to the third harmonic.
+Previously it was not possible to selectively remove the second harmonic filter, but now we can.
+By checking the end result in a log, we can now use only just as much RPM filtering as we need.

+The main benefit of this is reduced filter delay, compared to running all three filters at full strength, and this may improve propwash.

+With bi-blade props, we typically only see a first harmonic and a weaker second harmonic.
+We may find that `set rpm_filter_weights = 100, 80, 0` gives acceptable results.

+Note that the Q factor sets the 'width' of the RPM filter, with the same value being applied to each filter.

+This is an advanced tuning option because sometimes the motor noise in a spectrum from un-filtered gyro can seem acceptable, but those small amounts of residual motor noise in the post filter gyro can cause a large effect downstream in Dterm.
+Hence we recommend using the frequency PSD spectrogram in PID toolbox, or making a spectrum from the D value or a motor trace in Blackbox Log viewer.
+It's best to have only just enough RPM filtering that the motor harmonic lines are only just not visible in a D or motor trace spectrum.

+If in doubt, when fine-tuning RPM filters with tri-blades, we recommend enabling all 3 RPM RPM filters, and start by making all three RPM filters narrower, by stepwise increasing the Q from the default of 500 up to a max of 1000, and checking the noise at each step.
+After this we can use this feature to reduce the weight of the 2nd and 3rd harmonic individually, and assess the impact on overall noise.

+thanks karatebrot for the code; @SupaflyFPV and @bw1129 for testing and encouragement

 ## 10. Customisable initial Dynamic Idle percentage